Yes, Eraba, back we are on the fastest three hours in media.

 Tell me how to think of it.

-Some members of the Gang of Eight begged me not to call their bill amnesty, because if I called it amnesty, then that would kill it.
+Some members of the Gang of Eight begged me not to call their bill amnesty because if I called it amnesty, then that would kill it.

 I didn't get seduced by it.

-They didn't change my mind, but Rubio as a freshman senator did.
+They didn't change my mind, but Rubio, as a freshman senator, did.

-And not only did it come off, he was supporting, but it came off that he had allowed himself to be used as a fresh young Hispanic face in the Senate to try to do the work of the established.
+And not only did it come off, he was supporting, but it came off that he had allowed himself to be used as a fresh young Hispanic face in the Senate to try to do the work of the establishment.

 I'm fully aware of all that.

-I under I understand all this is the point.
+I understand all this is the point.

-But in saying what I said about Rubio as a full-throated conservative, I'm I'm just talking about his speech on Monday night after the Iowa Caucus speech at the Republican convention last year, which is a stump speech, a stock speech.
+But in saying what I said about Rubio as a full-throated conservative, I'm just talking about a speech on Monday night after the Iowa caucus.

 He gives it frequently.